Building material: Plastics

 The term plastics covers a range of synthetic or semi-synthetic organic condensation or polymerization products that can be molded or extruded into objects, films, or fibers.
 Their name is derived from the fact that in their semi-liquid state they are malleable, or have the property of plasticity.
 Plastics vary immensely in heat tolerance, hardness, and resiliency.
 Combined with this adaptability, the general uniformity of composition and lightness of plastics ensures their use in almost all industrial applications today.
 High performance plastics such as ETFE have become an ideal building material due to its high abrasion resistance and chemical inertness.
 Notable buildings that feature it include: the Beijing National Aquatics Center and the Eden Project biomes.

+Around twenty percent of all plastics and seventy percent of all polyvinyl chloride (PVC) produced in the world each year are used by the construction industry.
+It is predicted that much more will be produced and used in the future.
+"In Europe, approximately 20% of all plastics produced are used in the construction sector including different classes of plastics, waste and nanomaterials."
+There are both direct use (construction materials containing plastics) and indirect use (packaging of construction materials) in different parts of the building processes.

 Papers and membranes

 Building papers and membranes are used for many reasons in construction.
 One of the oldest building papers is red rosin paper which was known to be in use before 1850 and was used as an underlayment in exterior walls, roofs, and floors and for protecting a jobsite during construction.
 Tar paper was invented late in the 19th century and was used for similar purposes as rosin paper and for gravel roofs.
 Tar paper has largely fallen out of use supplanted by asphalt felt paper.
 Felt paper has been supplanted in some uses by synthetic underlayments, particularly in roofing by synthetic underlayments and siding by housewraps.

 There are a wide variety of damp proofing and waterproofing membranes used for roofing, basement waterproofing, and geomembranes.